chriskirknielsen/chriskirknielsen.com/src/en/posts/2022-12-29-year-in-review-2022/index.md

 I launched a new version of my website on Halloween after working on it for a while whenever I had time, and shared it on [Twitter]({{ metadata.tweetArchiveUrl }}) (RIP, [I've migrated to Mastodon](https://{{ metadata.author.mastodonInstance }}/@{{ metadata.author.mastodon }})).
 I have a strong distaste for being “in the spotlight” but it got so many nice comments, including from people I really look up to, so I’ll accept it for a short moment.
 Let’s call it a Halloween costume: Extroverted Chris!

-{% localimage "site-themes.jpg", "A cropped view of the chriskirknielsen.com homepage with all 5 themes applied, each shown as a partial slice across the page from left to right: retrowave, retrowave-ish but during daytime, vaporwave, old-school, and dystopian.", "Hey, this is where you are now!", { ratio: 1200/676 } %}
+{% image "./site-themes.jpg", "A cropped view of the chriskirknielsen.com homepage with all 5 themes applied, each shown as a partial slice across the page from left to right: retrowave, retrowave-ish but during daytime, vaporwave, old-school, and dystopian.", "Hey, this is where you are now!", { ratio: 1200/676 } %}

 ## Video Games

 I finished Horizon: Forbidden West: I appreciate story-driven video games a lot with well-built lore and strong characters, and this hit the mark.
 A little _too much_ talking at times but overall, a fine game.
 I also started Cyberpunk 2077, which I am really enjoying (not beaten yet!), I loved God of War Ragnarök _a lot_, and Outer Wilds's Echoes of the Eye additional content was excellent.
 It's nice to visit other worlds, you know?
 Which reminds me: I only read one book this year (Recursion by Blake Crouch: it was good).
 I need to read more, and I have books lined up!
 Also, it's more of a gamified activity, but I managed to do 365 days in a row on DuoLingo for learning Japanese!
 I still suck at it.

-{% localimage "gowr-axe.jpg", "A close-up of Kratos's axe in God of War Ragnarök, viewed from below with Kratos visible but blurry, close to a tree on a clear day.", "", { ratio: "16/9" } %}
+{% image "./gowr-axe.jpg", "A close-up of Kratos's axe in God of War Ragnarök, viewed from below with Kratos visible but blurry, close to a tree on a clear day.", "", { ratio: "16/9" } %}

 ## COVID and Concert

 At the end of November, I tripped and fell while on my morning run.
 Nothing major, but I scraped up my knee and both hands.
 And it tore a hole in my running pants!
 Thanks, uneven side walk tile.
 I have not gone running since then, but soon… That same night, the aforementioned concert event: [Bad Omens](https://youtu.be/Aibxit_PpAg).
 It’s a band I only recently discovered, but I listened to them so much that an opportunity to see them, at walking distance from the apartment, was too good to pass up.
 It was a nice show, great tunes and energy, alas, I was the only person wearing a mask within a ten-mile radius, so you might have guessed it: COVID finally got me.
 My symptoms were not bad and I kept working to keep me busy, though I probably should have taken a day off to play video games.
 Next time…

-{% localimage "covid-test.jpg", "An at-home COVID-19 test showing both the control and the test lines, meaning it is positive.", "", { ratio: 1420/700 } %}
+{% image "./covid-test.jpg", "An at-home COVID-19 test showing both the control and the test lines, meaning it is positive.", "", { ratio: 1420/700 } %}

 ## Seeing family: not this time